roblox-aurora/rbxts-transform-env/README.md

 # rbxts-transform-env
 Transformer for Roblox TypeScript compiler that allows getting values of process.env as string literals

+# Changes from 1.0
+- Removed `$ifEnv`.
+This should be doable via an if statement now.

 # Installation
 `npm i rbxts-transform-env`, then in your tsconfig.json: